-As adult learners, you are expected to build on your skills.
+As adult learners, you are expected to build on your skills throughout your study.
 The persistent deadlines of assessment tasks can make a busy timetable seem impossible, so it is critical you establish a routine to ensure you have enough time to produce good work.
 Avoid last-minute stress that may cause you to take risks with your writing.

 Check your understanding of what academic integrity means by completing the Academic Integrity Module (AIM).

 - Improving your ability to manage your time and study needs well.